ontio/documentation/walletDevDocs/ontology_dapp_dev_tutorial_en.md

 English / [中文](./ontology_dapp_dev_tutorial_zh.html)

-<h1 align="center">Ontology dApp development tutorial</h1>
+<h1 align="center">Ontology dApp Development Tutorial</h1>
 <p align="center" class="version">Version 1.0.0 </p>

-This tutorial is designed to give you an overview of creating a dApp using the Ontology dApp API (dAPI) and including the information on the tools required and shoulds en example dApp.
+This tutorial is designed to demonstrate an overview of creating dApps by using the Ontology dApp API (dAPI).
+It also contains the information on the tools required and as well as an example dApp.

 The document is broken down into the following sections: